nanoframework/nanoframework.github.io/articles/getting-started-guides/getting-started-managed.md

 ## Step Two
 - Start the DFUSE Demo Application
 - Locate the **.dfu file** located in the device firmware update .zip file.
-** Note:If the .dfu file does not exist in the .zip file.
+** Note: If the .dfu file does not exist in the .zip file.
 It can be created the instructions are here: (https://github.com/Dweaver309/nanoframework.github.io/blob/pages-source/articles/getting-started-guides/create-dfu-file.md)
 - Click the "Choose" button then the "Update" button
 - Toggle the devices power